blugeco/weather-app-test/README.md

 The Test Project is written to be run in Windows typing

-mvn clean install
+mvn clean test

-under the "Weather-app-test" folder, or, from Eclipse, launching the TestRunner (under "src/test/java/stepdefs") as a JUnit test.

-The test assumes that the application url is http://localhost:3000 and is already up and running.
+The test assumes that the web server is up and running and the website can be reached at http://localhost:3000.

 The cucumber report are available under "target\cucumber-html-report\index.html".